UNIST-LOFT/SimAPR/README.md

 We prepared 6 APR tools to run SimAPR: `TBar`, `Avatar`, `kPar` and `Fixminer` as template-based APR and `AlphaRepair` and `Recoder` as learning-based APR.

-Note: We already run GZoltar v1.7.3 and put every FL results in this repository.
+**Note**: We already run GZoltar v1.7.3 and put every FL results in this repository.

-Note: in our implementation, we provide every locations to APR tool before running SimAPR and APR tool generates every patch candidates for every location.
+**Note**: in our implementation, we provide every locations to APR tool before running SimAPR and APR tool generates every patch candidates for every location.

 ## Getting Started
 This section describes how to run SimAPR in docker container.